-No university computer system may store payment card information (credit or debit card numbers, card expiration dates, checking account numbers, etc.) for any period longer than is necessary to process the individual payment transactions.
+No university computer system may store payment card information (e.g., credit or debit card numbers, card expiration dates, checking account numbers, etc.) for any period longer than is necessary to process the individual payment transactions.

 Online Payment Applications – Departments conducting business via online payment applications shall utilize the university’s established, certified PCI DSS compliant gateway.
-These gateways have been certified PCI DSS compliant and are critical to the stability and security of the university’s online business.
+This gateway has been certified PCI DSS compliant and is critical to the stability and security of the university’s online business.

 Offices processing debit or credit card transaction documentation, including duplicate debit or credit card transaction records, must keep the records in a secure location such as a vault, locked cabinet, or a locked room with restricted access, as long as business needs require, but no more than two years after the month of transaction execution.